infinitywings/roi-uncc-mcp/archive/ev_setpoint_mcp/DEPLOYMENT_ATTACK_MODE.md

 ## Troubleshooting

 > **Note:** The commands below were originally written for the multi-container deployment.
-When using the new `grid-attack-demo` compose service, replace container names such as `grid-simulation` or `ev-setpoint-mcp` with `grid-attack-demo` and inspect logs via `docker compose -f ev_setpoint_mcp/docker/docker-compose.ev-mcp.yml logs -f`.
+When using the `grid-attack-demo` compose service, replace container names such as `grid-simulation` or `ev-setpoint-mcp` with `grid-attack-demo` and inspect logs via `docker compose -f archive/ev_setpoint_mcp/docker/docker-compose.ev-mcp.yml logs -f`.

 ### Issue: MCP Server Can't Connect to HELICS